openedx/openedx-events/docs/decisions/0004-avro-attrs-bridge-implementation-decisions.rst

 4. Provide ability to extend AvroAttrsBridge to support any attrs decorated classes outside of openedx-events repository

-5. Follow cloudevents specification as stated in `OEP-41: Asynchronous Server Event Message Format`_ .
+5. Follow cloudevents specification as stated in `OEP-41`_: Asynchronous Server Event Message Format.

 AvroAttrsBridge is generalized to serialize/deserialize  basic attrs decorated class.
 Any specific Kafka requirements will be implemented in KafkaWrapper class, a subclass of AvroAttrsBridge.